 Hay is dried grasses, full of nutrition for the horses and cows.
 It should not be confused with straw, as straw is the stalk of a cereal grain plant (like wheat or oats) that is used for animal bedding.

 Making hay for use in the winter months is a process that has changed considerably, though little at all.
 In general, farmers in 1900 would still endeavor to cut 3 times per year, and they would store the hay both in the barns and in haystacks.
 The process of hauling the hay in was not as simple as using a tractor to hoist bales to a trailer.
-The next series of photographs is meant to illustrate what farmers would do in the heat of an Iowa summer in 1900.
 The first step, of course, is watching the grass grow.
 Once the hay has begun to flower, it can be cut.

 After being cut, the hay is left for a few days laying in the field to dry or “cure.”
 If the hay is not cured properly, the temperature inside is liable to rise to a dangerous level and cause a fire in the barn.
 It would also have the potential to mold and lose nutrient value as well as make animals ill.
 The rate of cure depends on many factors including the amount of rain or moisture in the air (humidity), how much dew or ground water is absorbed, and the amount of wind movement.
 Once the hay has cured properly it is raked into windrows.